Get started with Nostr

 Nostr itself is just a protocol; an agreed upon procedure for passing messages around on the internet.

 You will access Nostr (the protocol) via a client.
 Clients can be web, desktop, or mobile apps.
 Some Nostr clients allow you to sign in by pasting in your private key.
 On the web, this is generally not recommended - it’s tedious and insecure.
-Instead, we recommend using a web-based crypto wallet, which is a piece of software specifically designed to manage private keys.
+Instead, we recommend using a signing extension in your browser, which is a piece of software specifically designed to safely manage private keys and cryptographically sign events.

-Alby is a bitcoin lightning wallet that has built-in support for Nostr.
+Alby is a popular signing extension and bitcoin lightning wallet that has built-in support for Nostr.
 It’s a great option for new users.
 We’ll cover installing Alby in the client-specific guides where it’s needed below.

 § Create your account